GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 The "glacier complex" product is the result of a spatial merge operation of the glacier product ([dissolve](http://wiki.gis.com/wiki/index.php/Dissolve) in the GIS jargon).
 The operation is realized on geometries only, which means that any cluster of connected glaciers (however small the connection) will be merged into one entity in the glacier complex product.
 The resulting inventory has the same area but a smaller or equal number of entities as the glacier product.
 The only attributes remaining or recomputed after the merge are `o1region`,  `o2region`, `cenlon`, `cenlat`, and `area_km2`.
 This glacier complex product may be preferred over the glacier product for certain applications, for example for distributed glacier flow modeling or for ice thickness inversions.

-The following files are included in the unzipped folder (exemplified with region 01):
+The following files are included in the unzipped folder:

 `RGI2000-v7.0-C-01_alaska.shp`
 : the RGI glacier complex outlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).